Tamil Hindus: Religion

+Other Tamil deities includes Ayyanar, Karuppar, Muniyaiya, Mariamman.

 Culture

 Festivals

 Thaipusam or Thaipoosam is the festival of the Tamil Hindus which falls on the full moon in the Tamil month of Thai.
 The festival is celebrated by Tamil Hindus in various countries.

 Cuisine

 Most of the Tamil cuisine is directly influenced by the Hindu culture, though there is a mixture of both a vegetarian and a non-vegetarian diet.
-Most of it has its influence of South India and Sri Lanka.
+Most of it has its influence of South India.
 On special occasions, traditional Tamil dishes are served in a traditional manner, using banana leaves in place of utensils.
 After eating, the banana leaves are then used as a secondary food for cattle.
 A typical breakfast meal consists of idli or dosa with chutney.
 Lunch includes rice, sambar, Curd, kuzhambu, and rasam.
-The Iyengars and Iyers often have very authentic cuisine with many customs and rituals.
-Though many of them consume non-vegetarian, including pork, but not beef due to religious prohibition.
+Though many of them consume non-vegetarian, but not beef due to religious prohibition.